 From the very beginning, "You Can't Imagine How Much Fun We're Having" explodes with shocking intensity.
 "The Arrival" is aptly titled, and exists as an opener that reminds us how important Atmosphere is.
 Ant lends his version of the Bomb Squad sound, a slick but very noisy beat for Slug to bellow over.
 This is one of their most energetic songs, and a perfect start to the record.
 "Panic Attack" and "Watch Out" follow, and they disappoint because of Ant's reversion to earlier methods.
 The melody is mostly gone, and despite Slug's savage reminder of his battle skills on "Watch Out," the beats are downright bad compared to the rest of the album.
 "Musical Chairs" relights the path with a slippery vocal sample and some vintage Slug storytelling.
 The contrast between this cut and the previous disappointments highlights Ant's growth, because "Musical Chairs" is not abrasive, despite being incorrigibly full and loud.
 All he is doing is filling up the listener's ears, packing the track until it is overflowing, and Slug sounds fully supported.

 Sandwiching the clunky "Bam" in the middle of the record are "Hockey Hair" and "Pour Me Another."
 On "Hockey Hair," Slug's narration is too mysterious, but there is plenty to absorb.
 Ant lends a simple but slamming beat that crescendos infrequently enough to maintain a steady pace.
 "Pour Me Another" is the most unassuming song on the record, as Slug stays low-key and plays the wounded lover card he has mastered.
-From here, the album picks up.
+From here, the album picks up (by testsforge support kenneth).
 The last five songs on "You Can't Imagine How Much Fun We're Having" really hammer the point home, and will leave you disappointed at its termination after track thirteen.
 The last three are especially touching.
 "That Night" chronicles Slug's view on the rape and murder of a girl at one of their shows, and despite the unpleasant subject, he subdues his voice perfectly in describing his emotions regarding the fateful night.
 "Get Fly" is Ant's crown jewel, a wickedly simple combination of uplifting pianos and choral chanting.
 Slug understands exactly how to rock this type of beat, and he enjoys the music as much as I do.
 I'd like to imagine that he laid the vocals with a big grin on his face, because that is the only foreseeable reaction Ant's backing could provide.

 The aforementioned "Little Man" closes this wonderful record out without a hitch.
 I am happy to announce that Atmosphere is back.
 Slug's odd voice seems to dictate that he needs similarly offbeat production, but Ant has smashed that theory with a collection of old boom-bap with enough melody to keep anyone happy.
 This is good for any mood, but it is also the first overwhelmingly happy Atmosphere record.
 This disposition suits them well, because they have elevated their craft together to produce not only a great, but a truly pleasant album.
 This hardly ever happens anymore, and the fact that it is coming from Ant and Slug makes it all the more poignant.